Diabetes Mellitus Type 2 In Adults

 - Oral glucose tolerance test: After you have fasted for 8 hours, your blood sugar level is tested.
 You are then given a glucose drink.
-Your blood sugar level is checked after 1 hour and again 2 hours after you drink the glucose.
+Your blood sugar level is checked after 1 hour and again after 2 hours.
 Caregivers look at how much your blood sugar level increases from the first check.

 - A1c test: This blood test shows the average amount of sugar in your blood over the past 2 to 3 months.